Wodajo/Offensive/3-scanning-networks/to do.md

-- try to use trello.
-It might be better than bunch of spreaded "todo's"
+Maybe like this:
+- private repo for tasks&plans hierarchy (overview)
+- small comments about improvements also in particular repo

+Trello might be a nice thing (especially rememberance of "done" stuff), but for now I find it's structure tedious